-Recently, a video shows a woman smoking an e-cigarette in the seat of Shanghai Metro Line 8.
+Recently, a video shows a woman smoking an e-cigarettes in the seat of Shanghai Metro Line 8.
 Shanghai Metro customer service said that smoking is prohibited in the subway, and e-cigarettes are also cigarettes.
 If they can be reported in time, the staff will dissuade them.

 Searching the Internet shows that as early as September 2016, some people were exposed on the Internet for smoking e-cigarettes in Shanghai subway cars.
-At that time, the Shanghai metro operation and management department made it clear that smoking, including electronic cigarettes, was completely prohibited within the scope of rail transportation facilities such as subway cars.
+At that time, the Shanghai metro operation and management department made it clear that smoking, including electronic cigarette, was completely prohibited within the scope of rail transportation facilities such as subway cars.
 However, compared with traditional tobacco, the public awareness of e-cigarette is still insufficient, which may affect the effect of social supervision.

 In May this year, Shanghai Health Promotion Committee and Shanghai Health and Health Commission held a press conference on "World No Tobacco Day".
 Relevant experts released "expert consensus on e-cigarette" on behalf of the tobacco disease group of respiratory branch of Shanghai Medical Association.
 "Consensus" clearly pointed out that e-cigarette oil contains nicotine, organic solvents and other harmful substances, such as polycyclic aromatic hydrocarbons, which can damage organs and even cause cancer.
 E-cigarette as a smoking cessation tool lacks evidence-based medical evidence, production standards and industry regulation.